GoodforGod/dummymaker/README.md

 ### ***Annotations***

-Let user declare fields with Annotations to generate values for that field for dummy object for populate/produce.
+Let user declare fields with Annotations to generate values for dummy object's field to populate/produce it via specific factory.

-User can user ***GenForceExport*** or ***GenIgnoreExport*** to force/ignore export object's field.
+User can use special annotations like ***GenForceExport*** or ***GenIgnoreExport*** to force/ignore export object's field.

 ####
 ![](https://media.giphy.com/media/xUA7aPwZO871rrTkT6/giphy.gif)